Become an EagleWatch Volunteer!

 3. Identify potential threats to nesting success since most threats are related directly or indirectly to human activity.

-Despite delisting as an endangered species, eagles clearly still need advocacy and protection.
-It is estimated that the average fledge rate is 75% across the state and that only 50% of fledglings survive the first year, therefore, net gain is modest (~130).
-Development is a constant challenge, however, Audubon’s citizen science program is very effective tool with dedicated observers out there after storms, identifying threats, and getting the help to the birds as they need it.
+Despite delisting as an endangered species, Bald Eagles clearly still need advocacy and protection.
+It is estimated that the average fledge rate is 75% across the state and that only 50% of fledglings survive the first year.
+Development is a constant challenge; however, Audubon’s EagleWatch citizen science program is very effective tool, with dedicated observers visiting their assigned nests regularly, going out after storms, identifying threats, and getting help to the birds as they need it.